SHogenboom/ALBA/NOTES/devLogs.md

 We created three configuration file for `webpack` which will tell it how to process our files.
 The first file is `webpack.common.js` which contains the configuration that is shared between development and production.
 The `dev` and `prod` files contain the configuration specific to each environment.

+## DuckDuckGo

+It is unclear to me why I cannot get the basic code - with a regular kaboom import - to work in DuckDuckGo.
+This produces a syntax error which is not present when opening the dev server in Chrome.
+The syntax error also does not happen when importing other npm packages such as `lodash` and `jspsych`.